Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMToggleVisibilityAction.md

 ```

 ### -TargetElements
 An array of element IDs to toggle visibility.
-When the action is triggered,
+When the action is triggered, these elements will switch
-these elements will switch between visible and hidden states.
+between visible and hidden states.
+The elements must have valid IDs defined in the card.

 ```yaml
 Type: String[]